 The above explanation is merely one aspect of demand generation.
 It serves multiple purposes at various stages of the buyer’s journey.
 Therefore, you’ll hear many versions of it from different sources.
 Nevertheless, the primary aim of demand generation remains the same—i.e., developing a need for your product.

 If you’re planning a marketing campaign with that goal in mind, I have listed down thirteen effective strategies for you.

 1. Free Samples

-I once accompanied my friend to a well-known ice-cream parlor near my residence.
+I once went with my friend to a well-known ice-cream parlor near my residence.
 Upon entering, the owner offered me a sample of their new flavor that led me not only to purchase it but share my experience with others.
-If he hadn’t persuaded me to take a bite, I probably would’ve gone past by it.
+If he hadn’t persuaded me to take a bite, I probably would’ve gone past it.

 Proposing a free sample is a tried-and-tested method people have been practicing for ages.

 Brick and mortar shops entice their customers with small samples, while SaaS businesses provide free trials.

 You can introduce your product and convert leads together using this approach.

 Hootsuite, a social media manager, employed giveaway promotional techniques to generate product demand.
 By awarding a 30-day free trial, the company attracts a flock of visitors yearly.